-Day Trips and Tours from the Tauranga area
+Day Trips and Shows from the Tauranga area

 Here are a selection of our shorter trips and tours for people in the Tauranga area.
 Tours can also be run on any date [depending on availability], for a minimum of 10 persons, so are ideal for clubs, associations, retirement villages or larger groups of family members or friends wanting a private tour on a date that suits them.

 If what you would like to see or do is not shown below then please contact us and we will be pleased to set up a specific day tour or trip to suit you.

 The tours are usually small group tours from 10 to 20 persons.
 We operate a range of tour vehicles from 12 to 35 seats and can run multiple vehicles for larger groups, so please contact us for details and prices for smaller or larger groups.

 Tours prices are based on the number of people booking, so you will see rates for single persons, couples [or 2 persons] and groups of 3 or more.
 We have differential pricing due to the time and cost involved in providing home pickups.
 So to get the best price it would be good to buddy up with others so we can pickup from one address.